 The marks from modules in each year contribute towards the final degree classification.
-I-Explore modules are PASS/FAIL and do not contribute to the final degree assessment.
+I-Explore and the Industrial Placement are PASS/FAIL and do not contribute to the final degree assessment.

 In order to be considered for an award, you must have achieved the minimum number of credits at the required levels prescribed for that award and met any programme specific requirements as set out in the Programme Specification.